 By the way, is there a deeper meaning to Anne’s obsession with The Lady of Shalott?
 Since it occurs at a climactic moment, I suggest there is.
 Doomed to view life through reflections, the Lady’s life is a mere shadow with no experiences of her own.
 Like The Lady of Shalott, Anne is inclined to live vicariously via women whose lives she has invented inside her head.
 This is the very thing preventing her pursuing anything in real life with Gilbert, right there in front of her.

 Anne’s obsession with Tennyson’s poem isn’t really helping her get over her red hair issues, because it encourages us to focus on form over substance.
-The leak in the boat symbolises her psychological weakness — it will be her undoing — she needs the love of Gilbert to teach her she is in fact worthy in her own right.
+The leak in the boat symbolises her psychological shortcoming — it will be her undoing — she needs the love of Gilbert to teach her she is in fact worthy in her own right.
 Signfiicantly, Gilbert has said he prefers brains over beauty anyway.

 The Main Plot